-Today on an inspection, I came across something that I find in about 10% of my inspections.
-That is the breaker is over sized for the wire/conductor gauge that is connected to it.
+Today on an inspection, I came across something that I find in about 10% of my inspections, an oversized breaker.
+That is when the breaker amperage rating is too large for the wire/conductor gauge rating that is connected to it.

 In this case, the breaker was a 20 amp breaker with 14 gauge wire.
 Typically, a 15 amp breaker would be used with 14 gauge wire and a 20 amp breaker would use 12 gauge wire.